 For non-disabled retirees, an IMRF-specific mortality table was used with two-dimensional, fully generational projection scale MP-2014 (base year 2014).
 The IMRF-specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF projection experience.
 For disabled retirees, an IMRF-specific mortality table was used with two-dimensional, fully generational scale MP-2014 (base year 2014).
 The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for disabled lives.
-For active members, an IMRF-specific mortality table was used with two-dimensional, fully generational projection scale MP-2014 (base year 2014).
-The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for disabled lives.
-For active members, an IMRF-specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+For active members, an IMRFspecific mortality table was used with two-dimensional, fully generational projection scale MP-2014 (base year 2014).
+The IMRFspecific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.